Key Learning Points

 If we hear him entering and decide we don’t want to lose our possessions, we have two choices.

-Either way is effective: in neither case will he trouble us again.
+Either way is pretty effective: in neither case is he likely to trouble us again.

 The better way is to make a huge fuss and scare him away in the first place!
 That’s the way a healthy body deals with a disease: